 You’re making sure your products and services are of high quality and that your biggest customers are happy.

 When you’re wearing your manager hat, you’re scouring your company looking for small enhancements every day.
 This obsession with continuous improvement is what big companies call “six-sigma thinking,” but you probably just think of it as building a great company.

 The other bucket is reserved for thinking and it’s where you create the future of your company.
 In this visionary time, you get to design new products, imagine new ways of serving customers, or contemplate where you could take your business in the years ahead.

-Your visionary hours are spent dreaming and imaging what your business could be, instead of worrying about what it is today.
+Your visionary hours are spent dreaming and imagining what your business could be, instead of worrying about what it is today.

 The most valuable companies